postman-open-technologies/linting-rules/_rules/info-summary-max-length.md

 ---
 info-summary-max-length:
-  description: "The summary must not be greater than 20 characters."
+  description: The summary for the API should not be more than 50 characters in length.
   given: "$.info"
   severity: error
   recommended: true